chatid/localstorage-events/README.md

 localstorage-events
 -------------------

-Wrapper around `LocalStorage` to make "storage" events work consistently in IE.
+Decorator for `LocalStorage` to make "storage" events work consistently in IE.

 ### Used by